 Our Special IT supporters are Lesleigh Jackson and Scott Turner.

-We welcomed Bp John Roundhill to our church, and what a happy throng of people greeted him!
+We welcomed Bp John Roundhill to our church, January 17th.
+Because of the Covid19 restrictions in Brisbane, he and his wife Frances both wore masks to our church. – what a happy throng of people greeted him for this “selfie”!

 THE CROSS has now been placed on our CHURCH ROOF

-Please join us every Friday morning for a beautiful meditation.
+MEDITATION – Please join us every Thursday morning for a beautiful meditation.
 We start at 9:00 am, for about 40 minutes.
 Everyone welcome!

 PLAYGROUP – suspended until further notice

 We are always happy to offer baptisms and just this week received this lovely thank you note:

 “Thank you for holding our little loved ones Baptism.
 We truly loved our experience and felt so welcomed and accepted from the moment we walked into your beautiful church.
 We hope you enjoy the beautiful book that we donated to your congregation, it was hand delivered by the authors mother.
 Thanks be to God.“